• Skip to primary navigation

 • If making the rainbow, I usually double the batch and then divide the mixture into different bowls to dye the individual colors before transferring the mixture to a piping bag.

 • If you do not have a piping bag, use a plastic bag and snip the corner.
-Just make sure that you make the hole small enough to get a thin line when pipped out, or it will take longer to dry out and not have that traditional sprinkle size and shape.
+Make sure that you make the hole small enough to get a thin line when pipped out, or it will take longer to dry out and not have that traditional sprinkle size and shape.

 • If you are in a more humid area, these might take longer than overnight to dry.
 You will know they are dry when you lift the parchment paper, and the sprinkles easily release from the parchment paper.